UniBwM-IFS-AILab/UPF4ROS2/README.md

 Also, you need to install the nav2 package for ROS2: https://navigation.ros.org/getting_started/index.html

+For an overview of the most important code files, please refer to https://github.com/UniBwM-IFS-AILab/REAP/tree/main#editing-the-simulation-environment.

 ## Multi-agent manager

 For the implementation of stochastic games as multi-agent manager, two python libraries are necessary.